tbengtsen/protein_seq_cnn/README.md

 This project concerns representation learning using convolutional neural networks (CNN) on protein sequences (Uniref50).

-It investigates performances of downstream tasks from both TAPE (i.e. stability or fluorescence) and and more random forrest trees on stability ddGs from protein G (Mayo) or DMS (Fowler) on pdb: 2H11 or pdb:1D5R
+It investigates performances of downstream tasks from both TAPE (i.e. stability or fluorescence) and random forrest models  on stability ddGs from protein G (Mayo) or DMS (Fowler) on pdb: 2H11 or pdb:1D5R

 This project was small fun project to initially learn machine learning.